sandyjmacdonald/fs42-tv-guide/README.md

 node server.js
 ```

-The application will be available at:
+The app will be available at:
 - Local access: `http://localhost:3000`
 - Network access: `http://[raspberry-pi-ip]:3000`